Sneh1999/Voting-app-using-ethereum/README.md

-# S-Dapp
+# Voting App

-This is a voting app .There are two candidates and each can be voted upon using an account as a voter.One account cant vote twice .The accounts are the accounts which are available on local server on ganache
+This is a voting app .There are two candidates and each can  vote  using an (Ethereum)account as a voter.One account cant vote twice .The accounts are the accounts which are available on local server on ganache

 ## Building Locally
 ```bash